krishnakalisarkar/Be_Heart_Smart/README.md

 * What are the potential risk factors for heart disease--smoking, alcohol consumption, obesity, etc?
 * Which factors are the best predictors of heart disease?

-### Machine learning models that will used in our analysis:
+### Machine learning models that was used in our analysis:

 * Our dataset is large with over 60 thousand observations and 11 features.
 * Our aim is to predict presence of heart disease.
 Hence sensitivity/recall will play an important determinant in selecting our model.
-* We try different machine learning algorithms to compare and determine the model that will predict presence of heart disease timely and accurately.
+* We tried different machine learning algorithms to compare and determine the model that will predict presence of heart disease timely and accurately.
-* Our machine learning model will be a classification model since we have a target variable and which is if the person has a heart disease or not.
+* Our machine learning models were classification models since we have a target variable, and which is if the person has a heart disease or not.
 Hence, the two possible outcomes are: "Yes" or "No".
-* We will be employing supervised machine learning and artificial neural network algorithms for our analysis.
+* We employed supervised machine learning and artificial neural network algorithms for our analysis.
-* The supervised machine learning algorithms we will be using are :
+* The supervised machine learning algorithms we used were :
 1) Logistic regression,
 2) Random Forests,

-*  We will also be using deep neural network models.
+*  We also used deep neural network models.

 ### Reasons: